samscha/Sprint-Challenge--JavaScript/Answers.md

 - Object
 - Function

-An Array is special because it is actually an Object under-the-hood.
+An Array is special because it is zero-based and preserves order.

 ## Question 3
 3. What is closure?
 Can you code out a quick example of a closure?